Houston Cougars football: Uniforms

 Houston has traditionally stayed consistent with their uniform design—scarlet jerseys, white pants, and a scarlet helmet with an interlocking UH logo.
 However, they switched from adidas to Nike in 2008 and then in 2011 began rolling out alternate uniform designs.
 For the 2011 homecoming, Houston wore a "throwback" uniform against Marshall to honor the Bill Yeoman era during the Golden Age of Houston football.
 The uniforms were auctioned after the game and raised nearly $60,000 for the Cougar Pride and UH Alumni Association.
 For the 2012 homecoming football game, Houston wore gray football uniforms for the first time in school history and every helmet had a new Cougar head logo and the number 2 on it to honor the injured D. J. Hayden.

 In 2013, Houston revealed a new uniform template that was drastically different from previous designs with shoulders that were the opposite color of the jersey.
 For the first time in school history, UH released new white helmets for the 2013 season.
 Houston also had a Thursday night game on ESPN against the USF Bulls that happened to fall on Halloween and Nike designed a special alternate Halloween uniform for the game.

 Rivalries

-Rice is considered to be Houston's biggest rival, and is one of the most intense crosstown rivalries in college football.
-The Bayou Bucket trophy is awarded to the winner of this cross-town rivalry.
-The rivalry with SMU dates back to the two teams' time in the Southwest Conference.
-Tulsa is Houston's most played opponent.
+Rice is Houston's closest rival, with the Bayou Bucket trophy being awarded to the winner of the crosstown rivalry game.
+They are also Houston's most played opponent.
+More recently, over the years in C-USA and the AAC, rivalries have developed with Memphis and Tulsa.

-Other rivals include former Southwest Conference foes Baylor, Texas A&M, Texas, and TCU.
-More recently, over the years in Conference USA and the AAC, rivalries have developed with Memphis, Cincinnati and UCF.
+Other rivals include former Southwest Conference foes TCU, Texas, and Texas A&M.

 Rice

-Houston leads Rice in the series 33–11 through the 2022 season.
+Houston leads Rice in the series 35–12 through the 2025 season.
+The first official game between the teams was played in 1971 when Houston joined the now-defunct Southwest Conference of which Rice was also a member.
+The teams previously met in a 1946 scrimmage marking Houston's inaugural season.
+For many years the competition included an annual regular-season football game between the schools.
+The winner of the game receives the Bayou Bucket, which is a full-sized trophy with a golden bucket on top.

 Texas Tech

-Houston leads Texas Tech in the series 18–15–1 through the 2022 season.

-Tulsa
+Houston leads Texas Tech in the series 18–17–1 through the 2025 season.
+After having received an invitation in September 2021, Houston announced that they would join the Big 12 Conference on July 1, 2023, which meant that the rivalry would resume as a conference game for the first time since the breakup of the Southwest Conference.

+Baylor

-Houston leads Tulsa in the series 26–20 through the 2022 season.
+Baylor leads Houston in the series 15–14–1 through the 2024 season.

+Dormant Rivalries

+SMU

+Houston leads SMU in the series 22–14–1 through the 2024 season.
+Later, with the two schools moving to separate conferences due to the 2020s conference realignment — Houston to the Big 12 Conference in 2023 and SMU to the Atlantic Coast Conference in 2024 — the future of the rivalry is now dormant for the time being.